-Since 2013, I have been working in the field of digital journalism, focusing on social media and video production.
+I am an Italian journalist based in London.
+Since 2013, I have been working in digital journalism, focusing on audience engagement and development, social media and innovation.

-During this period I worked on a variety of multimedia projects, like the awarded longform series Lives Rebuilt, dedicated to survivors of Central Italy’s earthquake of 2016, and Francesco Totti: King of Rome, an interactive and visual feature which was awarded the Online Journalism Award 2017, in the Sports category.
+At la Repubblica, I was part of the Visual Lab where I worked as engagement editor with an awarded team of journalist, designers and web developers dedicated to innovative digital projects and interactive storytelling, like the awarded longform Lives Rebuilt, dedicated to survivors of Central Italy’s earthquake of 2016, and Francesco Totti: King of Rome, an interactive and visual feature which was awarded an Online Journalism Award.